 - 5.1.7.7 Continue to measure current levels of service in accordance with the metrics that the Village has established in this AMP.
-Additional metrics can be established as they are determined to provide meaningful and reliable inputs into asset management planning. - 5.1.7.8 Work towards identifying proposed levels of service as per O.Reg.
-588/17 and identify the strategies that are required to close any gaps between current and proposed levels of service.
+Additional metrics can be established as they are determined to provide meaningful and reliable inputs into asset management planning. - 5.1.7.8 Work towards identifying the strategies that are required to close any gaps between current and proposed levels of service.